 If you’ve sent Invoices in multiple currencies, the P&L Report will break down your Sales by currency, automatically applying an Exchange Rate.
 That Exchange rate is an average for the report period, taken from the Bank of Canada.

-Because Deposits are made to our prior to the delivery of goods / services (in most cases), they are not initially recorded as Income on this report.
-Once your Client has made an additional payment towards the remaining balance of the Invoice, all payments will be displayed on this report as Income
+Because Deposits are made to our prior to the delivery of goods/services (in most cases), they are not initially recorded as Income.

 Sales Taxes are not included in the Profit & Loss Report, so you don’t overstate your Income.
 This information can be pulled from the Tax Summary report and your Invoice Details report.